WPChill/imageseo-wordpress/readme.txt

 To help us translate Image SEO in your language, contact us

 == Changelog ==

+= 1.1.2 (01-12-2020) =
+- Bugfix: Fixed query for bulk on empty alts
+- Improved: Ability to manually edit the results of the bulk (alt and filename)
+- [New]: You can rename the file names in your library
+- Improved: Added a new template for alt with Yoast's focus keywords

 = 1.1.1 (01-10-2020) =
 - Bugfix: Calculating the remaining credit percentage